fazifs/rhacm-demo/rbac/RBAC.md

 The cluster-admin user is going to be a cluster admin, the admin user only will only manage the aws-managed1 cluster, editor will have edit permissions and the editor user will have just read permissions.

-# Create a cluster admin role
+# Assign the cluster admin role

 Assign clusterrole to user cluster-admin oc adm policy add-cluster-role-to-user open-cluster-management:cluster-manager-admin cluster-admin